matepek/vscode-catch2-test-adapter/documents/configuration/executables.config.md

 Test executables and `pattern`s are being watched.
 In case of one recompiles it will try to preserve the test states.
-If compilation reaches timeout it will drop the suite (`catch2TestExplorer.defaultWatchTimeoutSec`).
+If compilation reaches timeout it will drop the suite (`copperdiscovery.defaultWatchTimeoutSec`).

 **Note** that there is a mechanism which will filter out every possible executable which: